underwriteyourlife/officialsite/_posts/2017-10-09-Rosemary Honey Pull-Apart Rolls.md

 <h2> Step 1 </h2>

 As with any yeast-based bread, you need to be very careful in step 1.
-This is the most important step to making sure that your rolls rise, and if you mess up here there's no turning back!
+This is the most crucial step to making sure that your rolls rise, and if you mess up here there's no turning back!

 Now that I've scared you, go ahead and take .5 cups of WARM water and combine it with your packet of active dry yeast.
 It is important that the water is mildly warm enough to activate the yeast without being too hot as to kill the yeast.
 For me, this usually means running the faucet until it feels warm to the touch but does not burn.